rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### `config.secrets` now load with all keys as symbols

-If you application stores nested configuration in `secrets.yml` now all keys are being laded as symbols so access using strings should be changed.
+If you application stores nested configuration in `secrets.yml` now all keys are being loaded as symbols so access using strings should be changed.

 From: